isisaddons-legacy/isis-module-security/README.md

 It is _not_ necessary to register any implementation of this service in `isis.properties`; by default a strategy of allow-beats-veto is applied.
-However this strategy can be explicitly specified by registering the (provided) `org.isisaddons.module.security.dom.permission.PermissionsEvaluationServiceAllowBeatsVeto` implementation, or alternatively it can be reversed by registering `org.isisaddons.module.security.dom.permission.PermissionsEvaluationServiceVetoBeatsAllow`.
-Of course some other implementation may also be registered.
+However this strategy can be explicitly specified by registering the (provided) `PermissionsEvaluationServiceAllowBeatsVeto` implementation, or alternatively it can be reversed by registering `PermissionsEvaluationServiceVetoBeatsAllow`.
+Of course some other implementation with a different algorithm may instead be registered.

 ## Default Roles, Permissions and Users ###